It is easy. Simply request your personalised illustration and application pack online or contact us on 0117 980 9940 for more information.

 Yes, the Vantage SIPP accepts transfers of existing UK drawdown plans.

-An existing capped drawdown plan will automatically convert to flexible drawdown upon receipt of the transfer (unless requested otherwise).
+Please note, an existing capped drawdown plan will automatically convert to flexible drawdown upon receipt of the transfer (unless requested otherwise).
 More about converting from capped to flexible drawdown.

 HMRC rules also mean that existing drawdown plans transferred to Hargreaves Lansdown must remain separate for administrative purposes.
 So for arrangements that remain in capped drawdown, each plan will have its own pension year and three yearly GAD calculation review dates (annually after age 75).
 Each arrangement will be subject to separate reviews and GAD calculation charges.
-Since 6 April 2015 those in existing capped drawdown can convert to Flexible Drawdown where GAD limits will no longer apply.

 Yes, you can make further pension contributions and will receive tax relief on personal contributions provided you are within your contribution limits and you are under age 75.
 Pension contributions are normally subject to a £40,000 annual allowance.
 This applies to any benefits you are building up in defined benefit (e.g. final salary) or money purchase (e.g. personal, self-invested) pensions.

 Please call us on 0117 980 9940 if you would like to discuss how this works in more detail.

 Those in capped drawdown in the Vantage SIPP can convert to flexible drawdown free of charge.
-Simply contact us on 0117 980 9940 and we will send you the appropriate application.
-Alternatively request your transfer pack online.
+Simply contact us on 0117 980 9926 and we will send you the appropriate application.
+Alternatively request your conversion pack online.

 Once the cap is removed, flexible drawdown rules will apply to all existing and future arrangements within your drawdown account.
-If you are not already affected then from the date you take your first income payment under these new rules, any future money purchase contributions (such as to your SIPP) will be restricted to £10,000 per annum,
+If you are not already affected then from the date you take your first income payment under these rules, any future money purchase contributions (such as to your SIPP) will be restricted to £4,000 per tax year.

 You can invest in the wide range of investments available in the Vantage SIPP.